-This vegetable-packed biryani is a one-pot dish that’s aromatic, flavorful and super tasty.
+This vegetable-packed biryani is a one-pot dish that’s aromatic, flavorful, and really delicious!

-You are going to love this vegetarian biryani recipe!
-It is so flavorful and aromatic!
-It’s loaded with veggies like: carrots, bell pepper, potatoes, corn and peas.
-You can make this a vegan recipe too if you omit the ghee-coated cashews and raisins.
+You will love this recipe for vegetarian biryani!
+It’s flavorful, aromatic, and loaded with veggies like carrots, bell pepper, potatoes, corn, and peas.
+You can make this a vegan recipe too, if you omit the ghee-coated cashews and raisins.

 So… I think it’s official.
 I have a biryani problem.

-Anyway… the point is that we have been eating biryani at least once a week lately (Biryani Fridays!) and I can’t wait to eventually share all of my biryani recipes with you.
+Anyway… the point is that we have been eating biryani at least once a week lately (Biryani Fridays!
+Can we make this a thing?!) and I can’t wait to eventually share all of my biryani recipes with you.

-This veggie dish is normally reserved for special occasions but thanks to the instant pot, it’s now simple enough to make on a busy weeknight.
-It’s easy and also impressive so this dish works for dinner parties too.
-In fact, if you’re looking for a fancy vegetarian recipe to serve your guests then look no further.
-Okay actually do consider making my vegetable korma too.
-You can serve both of these at a dinner party and your vegetarian/vegan friends will love you forever!
+This veggie dish is normally reserved for special occasions, but it’s now simple enough to make on a busy weeknight, thanks to the instant pot.
+It’s easy and also impressive, so this dish works for dinner parties too.
+In fact, if you’re looking for a fancy vegetarian recipe to serve your guests, then look no further.
+Okay, actually, do consider making my vegetable korma too.
+You can serve both of these at a dinner party, and your vegetarian/vegan friends will love you forever!

 (for the full recipe, see the recipe card below 😋)

 One last thing… when you’re making biryani, you should be using good biryani rice.
-I highly recommend using this brand of basmati rice in this dish and in all of my rice dishes.
-I love the extra-long grains and in my opinion, no other basmati rice compares to it.
-I’m always open to learning about new varieties/brands though so leave a comment if there’s another one you prefer!
+I highly recommend using this brand of basmati rice in this dish and all of my rice dishes.
+I love the extra-long grains, and in my opinion, no other basmati rice compares to it.
+I’m always open to learning about new varieties/brands, though, so leave a comment if there’s another one you prefer!

 Enjoy this dish!
 And if you like it, be sure to check out one of my other biryani recipes 🙂Print